 5. Be inspired by Instagram

 Well, sort of, at least.
 When you post something on Instagram, you usually care about the photo quality and may make a few adjustments before you post.
-You may want to consider doing that with your Tinder photos as well.
+You may want to consider doing that with your profile photos as well.

-Studies suggest that Tinder photos do better if there’s color contrast, low background noise, no other people, the upper third of your body, and nothing blocking your face.
+Profile pictures tend to do better if there’s color contrast, low background noise, no other people, the upper third of your body, and nothing blocking your face.
 It’s okay to make a few edits to make this happen.
 Basically, you’re looking to edit the background to make you the focus.

 6. “Heyyy” will get you nowhere

 This is a big part of Tinder etiquette.
 It’s easy to just type hello.
 And a lot of us are guilty of attempting to start a conversation on Tinder like that.
 But that’s exactly the problem.
 If everyone else is just saying hi too, your message is just getting lost in the shuffle.

 7. Use your bio to start a conversation

 It can be hard to come up with topics to talk to strangers about.
 Make it easier by including a meaningful question in your bio.
 It’s also a bonus for you because it helps you weed out some matches right off the bat.
 If a match gives an answer that you just can’t get behind, you may want to focus on the people that are messaging with a response that you can get into.

 This isn’t to say that you should be putting in your bios, “Message me to say if you’re passionate about [insert controversial topic here] so I know whether or not we’d get along.”
 That’s not great Tinder etiquette.
 Instead, a better question would be something that requires some thought and creativity that could spark a conversation like, “Message me saying what kind of dog breed you relate to most and why.”